FrauGaman/nodeJS/README.md

 # Description
 Here are my results in a course on Node.js.

-There is one project here:
+There are two projects here:
 - notes-app
+- weather-app (asynchronous Node.js)